The Padjelanta trail

 M/S Storlule operates regular boat service throughout the summer season between Ritsem and Vaisaluokta/Änonjálmme.
 Current timetable for boat traffic on Lake Akkajaure in Swedish (opens in new tab).
 You can either arrive in the morning and start hiking right away, or spend the night at the Akka cabin, located 2 km from the boat landing in Änonjálmme.
 Then continue south with the Akka massif as your backdrop, and after 14 kilometres you’ll reach the BLT Gisuris cabin.
 This is where the three great national parks, Sarek, Stora Sjöfallet and Padjelanta meet.

-Section 2: BLT Kisuris cabin – BLT Låddejåkk cabin
+Stage 2: BLT Kisuris cabin – BLT Låddejåkk cabin

 23 kilometres, 7–9 hours of hiking